15 Best Theme Parks to Visit in Japan

 3. Universal Studios Japan

 Universal Studios Japan or USJ (ユニバーサルスタジオジャパン) is one of four Universal Studios theme parks in the world.
 Opened in 2001, the park is situated in the waterfront of Osaka City, the second largest city in Japan.
-The park has numbers of attractions themed by famous movies such as Harry Potter, Minions, Jaws, Spider-Man, Jurassic Park and more as well as dynamic live performance shows.
+The park has numbers of attractions themed by famous films such as Harry Potter, Minions, Jaws, Spider-Man, Jurassic Park and more as well as dynamic live performance shows.

 The park invited approx 8 million visitors every year, making it the fourth most visited theme parks in the world.
 The character goods sold at the park’s official stores are extremely popular among visitors.